MobiGary/MobiriseM4blocks/README.md

 In summary, you can configure more options on the gear icon than you can with the standard menus.
 This was a personal training exercise for me to configure gear items and also upload to GitHub.

-Screeenshot of "gear" items here: https://github.com/MobiGary/MobiriseM4blocks/blob/main/MobiGaryMenuCog-v3.3.jpg
+Screeenshot of "gear" items here:<br>
+https://github.com/MobiGary/MobiriseM4blocks/blob/main/MobiGaryMenuCog-v3.3.jpg

 <b>BLOCK 2.
 MobiGary Configurable Mobirise Bootstrap Floating Contact Form for witsec Mailform Extension v11</b> (https://witsec.nl/extension-mailform.html)<br><br>
 A Mobirise Bootstrap floating contact form block with many configuration settings available from the "gear" configuration icon.
 Note: The installation and configuration of the witsec mailform v11 is a prerequisite for using this block.

-Screenshot o a sample bloack configuration: https://github.com/MobiGary/MobiriseM4blocks/blob/main/MobiGaryFloatingContactForm-overview.jpg
+Screenshot o a sample bloack configuration:<br>
+https://github.com/MobiGary/MobiriseM4blocks/blob/main/MobiGaryFloatingContactForm-overview.jpg

-Screeenshot of "gear" items here: https://github.com/MobiGary/MobiriseM4blocks/blob/main/MobiGaryFloatingContactForm-v1.0.jpg
+Screeenshot of "gear" items here:<br>
+https://github.com/MobiGary/MobiriseM4blocks/blob/main/MobiGaryFloatingContactForm-v1.0.jpg

 ## <b>Installation and use</b><br>